Fear of Flying

-Fear of flying ranks high on the list of phobias in our country, no doubt partly because of 9-1-1.
+Fear of flying ranks high on the list of phobias in our country, especially after a series of plane crashes.
 But what about the fear of flying “spiritually?”
 What makes Christians so chickenhearted about spreading their wings?
 And how can we overcome our fear and find the freedom God wants for all His children?

 But before we look at some steps we can take when we find our spiritual planes are grounded, let’s look at what flying “spiritually” means.
 To some, it may mean overcoming any fears that keep you from serving God the way you want.
 To others, it may mean discovering–and living up to your full potential in Christ.
 And to others, it may mean learning how to make the best of what life has dealt you.

-Whatever it may mean to you, here are six steps that may help you spread your spiritual wings and fly.”
+Whatever it may mean to you, here are six steps that may help you spread your spiritual wings and overcome your fear of flying.

 1. Admit Your Desire to Fly

-Many of us have uttered that same prayer, stemming from weariness, overwhelming cirumstances, or extreme discouragement, maybe even an unexplained fear that someone–or something–has clipped our wings permanently.
+Many of us have uttered that same prayer, stemming from weariness, overwhelming circumstances, or extreme discouragement, maybe even an unexplained fear that someone–or something–has clipped our wings permanently.
 But getting away is not always the solution.
 God often uses unpleasant or stressful situations to push us to the edge of our current “nest.”
-Tell Him you really want to move beyond your current state.
-Tell Him you want to fly.
+Tell Him you really want to move beyond your current state, and that you want to fly.